Mohanavadivel-git/caasworkshop/lessons/08-buildconfig-exercise.md

 ## Exercise - Test BuildConfig

-1. Navigate to the directory you cloned the samples repository.
+1. Navigate to the directory where you cloned the samples repository.
 Open the `application/manifests` directory.
 We will make all the edits within this directory.

 2. Open `build-config-1.yaml` in a text editor (Visual Studio Code, Notepad++, etc).

-3. Replace the parts that say `<CDSID>` with your CDSID (lines 4 and 11).
+3. Replace the parts that say `<CDSID>` with your CDSID (lines 4 and 13).

 4. In your terminal window, ensure you are still at the root of the `caas-workshop` directory.